red5pro/red5pro-installer/README.md

 * Java : Java (JRE / JDK 1.8 or greater is required to install Red5pro)
 * unzip : Unzip utility is required to unpack zip archives.

-Depending on whether the softwares are found in the os distribution, the script helps you install them using the platform specific installation method. (ie: Ubuntu uses apt-get, where as CentOS uses yum to install softwares. )

 Once the requirements are met the script proceeds to 'obtaining the latest Red5pro from Red5pro.com'.
 At this point, it prompts you for site credentials (email  & password).
 This information is posted to the website to help authenticate your download.
 If authentication succeeds, it begins downloading the latest red5pro archive file from red5pro.com.

 __* If an existing script is found, the script tried to stop red5 in case it was running before it can continue.__

-__* If there is an existing red5pro installation found at the location, the files wil be backed up to the default backup location__
+__* If there is an existing red5pro installation found at the location, the files will be backed up to the default backup location__

-Once the download completes, the program extracts the archive file's content and copies the red5pro files into the install location.
-It prompts for a confirmation before starting the install.
+The program then  extracts the archive file's content and copies the red5pro files into the install location.

+Depending on whether the softwares are found in the os distribution, the script helps you install them using the platform specific installation method. (ie: Ubuntu uses apt-get, where as CentOS uses yum to install softwares. )

 The script prompts to determine if a autostart service is required for the red5pro installation.
-If user selects 'yes', The program creates a linux startup script for the current OS platform.
-Thsi script helsp red5pro start automatically with operating system startup.
+If user accepts, The program creates a linux startup script for the current OS platform.
+This script helps red5pro start automatically with operating system.

 #### 2. INSTALL RED5PRO FROM ZIP